August 21, 2017

 Section 5 – Principles of Community

-USC is a multicultural community of people from diverse racial, ethnic, and class backgrounds, national origins, faith backgrounds, political beliefs, abilities, and sexual orientations.
+USC is a multicultural community of people from diverse racial, ethnic, gender, and class backgrounds, national origins, faith backgrounds, political beliefs, abilities, and sexual orientations.
 Our activities, programs, classes, workshops, lectures, and everyday interactions are enriched by our acceptance of one another, and we strive to learn from each other in an atmosphere of positive engagement and mutual respect.

 Section 6 – Code of Ethics at the University of Southern California